GenesisGateway/genesis_php/README.md

 Overview
 ===========

-Client Library for communication with Genesis Payment Processing Gateway.
+Client Library for processing payments through Genesis Payment Processing Gateway.
 Its highly recommended to checkout "Genesis Payment Gateway API Documentation" first, in order to get an overview of Genesis's Payment Gateway API and functionality.

 Requirements
 ------------